-From Laksa to Pho: The Different Types of Soup Noodles in Chinatown, New York City
+From Laksa to Pho: Types of Soup Noodles in Chinatown, New York City

 Soup noodles are delicious cheap eats, perfect for the colder months.
 There are surprisingly a lot of scrumptious options in Chinatown.
 So with everything from laksa to pho, here are the different types of soup noodles in Chinatown, New York City and our recommendations on where to find them.

 Laksa is a spicy soup noodle that can be found in Indonesian, Malaysian and Singaporean cuisine.
 Laksa are rice noodles or rice vermicelli in a spicy curry and coconut milk based broth and it is often topped with chicken and all sorts of yummy seafood.
 Laksa is Aux Epices’ (121 Baxter St) specialty and it is definitely worth checking out.

 Wonton Noodle Soup

 P.C.: yelp, Jonathan B.

 Wonton noodle soup is a popular Cantonese dish.
 It is a yellow, thin and springy egg noodle served with wontons and often with either roast pork, chicken or duck.
 You can also substitute the egg noodles with ho fun, a white, flat and wide rice noodle.
 Our go to spot for both is H K Wonton Garden (79 Mulberry St).

 Also popular in Chinatown are pulled noodles.
 Pulled noodles are made by twisting, stretching and folding the dough and this makes a nice chewy noodle.
 Also, they are knife cut noodles which makes them thicker and chewier.
 There are a lot of excellent pulled noodle shops in Chinatown but we highly recommend Lam Zhou Handmade Noodle & Dumpling (40 Bowery St).